 Katonah Debt Advisors employs an experienced team of 11 investment professionals.
 E.A.
-Kratzman, Managing Director of Katonah Debt Advisors and portfolio manager for the Corporate Credit Group, has participated in the fundraising for 15 CDO Funds investing in loans, high-yield bonds and credit derivatives with an aggregate value of more than approximately \$4 billion.
+Kratzman, President of Katonah Debt Advisors, has participated in the fundraising for 15 CDO Funds investing in loans, high-yield bonds and credit derivatives with an aggregate value of more than approximately \$4 billion.
 Mr. Kratzman also serves as our Vice President and as a member of our Investment Committee, providing the benefit of his experience to the Company's lending activities.
-The two co-portfolio managers of the Structured Products Group each have more than 20 years of investment and securitization experience.
-In addition to investing funds managed by Katonah Debt Advisors, the portfolio managers in the Structured Credit Products Group, each of whom also serves as an officer of the Company, together with the other investment professionals of Katonah Debt Advisors, source and evaluate selected CDO equity and mezzanine investment opportunities for us and assist us in identifying ways to optimize the use of our capital through securitizations of assets and other potential refinancing structures.
+The investment professionals of Katonah Debt Advisors source and evaluate selected CDO equity and mezzanine investment opportunities for us and assist us in identifying ways to optimize the use of our capital through securitizations of assets and other potential refinancing structures.
 The eight credit analysts at Katonah Debt Advisors average approximately 15 years of industry experience.
 Each analyst follows a specific set of industries, allowing them to develop deep insight and broad industry contacts.
 This credit team reviews, when appropriate, loans sourced by us as well as investment opportunities for CDO Funds managed by Katonah Debt Advisors.